 Arlo and I hope to continue our journey at the school and each term we have a new group of children sent to us.
 I would encourage any of you with a happy, calm pooch to take a look at the scheme.
 You too can make a difference!

+Visit Gudog for more information on other types of supportive roles dogs take.
 Have you ever experienced being a PAT dog?
 Maybe this is something that interests you and Arlo has inspired you to get involved?
 Share your comments below.